Anything is possible.

 The list goes on.

-There are two problems with these questions: they all have the same answer, and they’re all the wrong question to be asking.
+There are two problems with these questions: they all have the same answer, and they’re all the wrong questions to be asking.

 Anything is possible.

-I mean that literally: when it comes to technology, if you can conceive of it, it’s almost certainly within the the realm of possibility.
+I mean that very literally; when it comes to technology, if you can conceive of it, it’s almost certainly within the realm of possibility.